dgwatkins/wcml/readme.txt

 * Bug fixed: Only first three attributes were available for translation
 * Bug fixed: The shipping fee was not converted correctly when using the multi-currency mode
 * Bug fixed: The default currency configuration (decimal & thousand separator) was ignored when the multi-currency was active
+* Bug fixed: Subsequent request to product preview page lead to a 404 page.
+* Bug fixed: 'Insert link' button on the visual editor of the products translations screen was not working.

 = 3.5.1 =
 * Bug fixed: Performance issue with queries number